bartenbach/pumpkins_pool/README.md

 Pumpkin's Pool is hosted in a building with very tight physical access controls, a UPS backup, a daily automated backup system, and has 24/7 monitoring and alerting.

 #### Network Security
-Validators must manage three important keypairs.
+Validators must manage three important keypairs:
 - The *Identity* keypair which signs all transactions
 - The *Voting* keypair which stake accounts are delegated to
-- The *Authorized Withdrawer* keypair which enables Solana tokens to be moved to and from the validator.
+- The *Authorized Withdrawer* keypair which enables Solana tokens to be moved to and from the validator

-The first two keys are required many times a second and must remain on the Validator server, but are also backed up nightly.
+The first two keys are required many times a second and must remain on the Validator server.
 The third keypair is the *Authorized Withdrawer* Keypair, which is stored offline in cold storage in an actual vault.
 There is absolutely no risk of the key being compromised as it is not physically connected to a computer.

 #### Could I lose my tokens?
 No, this is not possible.
 You remain in full control of your tokens at all times, even if the validator goes offline.
-This is because the record of your delegated stake lives on the blockchain which is distributed globally (not just on one validator).
+This is because the record of your delegated stake lives on the globally distributed blockchain, and not just on a validator.

 You will always be able to reclaim your tokens.